-- P. Accommodation schools are not eligible for monies from the new school facilities fund. - Q. If the school facilities board approves a school district for funding from the new school facilities fund and the full legislative appropriation is not available to the school district in the fiscal year following the approval by the school facilities board, the school district may use any legally available monies to pay for the land or the new construction project approved by the school facilities board and may reimburse the fund from which the monies were used in subsequent years with legislative appropriations when those appropriations are made available by this state.

-Sec.
-36. Section 41-5751, Arizona Revised Statutes, as transferred and renumbered, is amended to read:
+- P. Accommodation schools are not eligible for monies from the new school facilities fund. - Q. If the school facilities board approves a school district for funding from the new school facilities fund and the full legislative appropriation is not available to the school district in the fiscal year following the approval by the school facilities board, the school district may use any legally available monies to pay for the land or the new construction project approved by the school facilities board and may reimburse the fund from which the monies were used in subsequent years with legislative appropriations when those appropriations are made available by this state. - Sec.
+69. Section 41-5751, Arizona Revised Statutes, as transferred and renumbered, is amended to read:

-'''

 41-5751.
 Authorization of state school facilities revenue bonds

-'''

 - A. The school facilities board may issue negotiable revenue bonds pursuant to this article.
 If authorized by the legislature, bonds may be issued under this article in a principal amount not exceeding two hundred million dollars \$200,000,000 in a fiscal year to: - 1.
-Provide monies to pay the cost of: - (a) Acquiring real property and constructing new school facilities as provided by section $\frac{15-2041}{41-5741}$. - (b) Bond related expenses including any expenses incurred by the school facilities board to issue and administer its bonds including underwriting fees and costs, trustee fees, financial consultant fees, printing and advertising costs, paying agent fees, transfer agent fees, legal, accounting, feasibility consultant and other professional fees and expenses, bond insurance or other credit enhancements or liquidity facilities, attorney and accounting fees and expenses related to credit enhancement, bond insurance or liquidity enhancement, remarketing fees, rating agency fees and costs, travel and telephone expenses and all other fees considered necessary by the school facilities board in order to market and administer the bonds.
+Provide monies to pay the cost of: - (a) Acquiring real property and constructing new school facilities as provided by section $\frac{15-2041}{41-5741}$. - (b) Bond related expenses including any expenses incurred by the school facilities board to issue and administer its bonds including underwriting fees and costs, trustee fees, financial consultant fees, printing and advertising costs, paying agent fees, transfer agent fees, legal, accounting, feasibility consultant and other professional fees and expenses, bond insurance or other credit enhancements or liquidity facilities, attorney and accounting fees and expenses related to credit enhancement, bond insurance or liquidity enhancement, remarketing fees, rating agency fees and costs, travel and telephone expenses and all other fees considered necessary by the school facilities board in order to market and administer the bonds. - 2.
+Fully or partially fund any reserves or sinking accounts established by the bond resolution.